calebnance/jekyll_blog-calebnance/_posts/progressive-web-app/2017-07-09-simple-progressive-web-app-example.markdown

 ## Is my PWA working?
 * * *

-Now let's check to see if things are actually offline accessible.. first let's open up a Chrome browser.
+Now let's check to see if things are actually offline accessible... first let's open up a Chrome browser.
 Next, we can go 2 different ways to check, and luckily, I'll show you both of them!

 Option 1: **Dev Console**
 * Open up your dev console in Chrome.